yuya-morot0/yuya-morot0.github.io/_pages/about.md

   Student at Haseyama-Ogawa Laboratory in Hokkaido University
   - Research topic: Machine learning methods using gaze information from images and videos
 - Apr.
 2021 – Mar.
 2024
-  JSPS DC1 Research Fellow, Japan Society for the Promotion of Science
+  JSPS DC1 Research Fellow at Japan Society for the Promotion of Science
 - Dec.
 2022 - Apr.
 2023
   Research Intern at Hitachi, Ltd
   - Part of the MEXT Job-Type Research Internship program
   - Research topic: AI technologies for recognizing human activities and environments from video
 - Apr.
 2021 - Mar.
 2023
-  MEXT Doctoral program for Data-Related InnoVation Expert (D-DRIVE), Super Research Assistant
+  Super Research Assistant atMEXT Doctoral program for Data-Related InnoVation Expert (D-DRIVE)
 - Feb.
 2023 - Mar.
 2023
   Research Intern at Sony Group Corporation
   - Research topic: Evaluation and learning of intervention strategies under cost constraints